About the Oregon IPM Center

 Socio-Political

-• Pacific Northwest Pest Management Strategic Plans were created that recommend policy, research and educational priorities to the Pacific Northwest university community, USDA & USEPA.
+• Pacific Northwest Pest Management Strategic Plans were created that recommend policy, research and educational priorities to the Pacific Northwest university community, U.S. Department of Agriculture (USDA) & U.S. Environmental Protection Agency (EPA).

-• Pesticide usage information and feedback on various products is regularly communicated to USDA/EPA through the public comment process, keeping stakeholders aware of regulatory actions and encouraging stakeholder involvement in the regulatory process.
+• Pesticide usage information and feedback on various products is regularly communicated to USDA and EPA through the public comment process, keeping stakeholders aware of regulatory actions and encouraging stakeholder involvement in the regulatory process.

 Ecological Function